dmx-systems/dmx-documentation/docs/user.rst

 .. figure:: _static/upper-toolbar-fit-button.png
     :alt: Tool bar with highlighted fit button

-The fit button makes a topicmap fit into your current browser window.
+The fit button makes a Topicmap fit into your current browser window.
-It adjusts the zoom level of a topicmap.
+It adjusts the zoom level of a Topicmap.

 You can find the fit button next to "i" button of the Topicmap Selector.
 It has four arrows pointing from the center to the corners of a square.